Gzelle-cloud/u-plan/README.md

 # Welcome to U-Plan
 ### U-Plan is a personal planner app designed to help you focus on what matters.
-It allows you to organize daily tasks, capture ideas, and keep track of your progress with a distraction-free, simple interface.
+It allows you to organize daily tasks, capture and refine ideas, and keep track of your progress with a distraction-free, simple interface.

 ![image](https://github.com/user-attachments/assets/0de9b3b4-515a-441b-979d-43011bc7cfd2)